About The Alliance

 Our elite athletes model this behavior through their experience, lessons they can impart and tools they have to teach.
 They are passionate about creating powerful athletes _and_ leaders within our schools and communities - promoting both athletic success and a stronger community and society.

-What we are doing now?
+What have we done?
 As an example, in December of 2013 AAB partnered with Big Kahuna Sports Company and established the Big Kahuna Athletes Against Bullying Canadian “Be A Game Changer” Tour.

 AAB Traveled from Vancouver to Hamilton, visiting eight schools in five Provinces across Canada.
 Student-Athletes and Coaches from each school's sports teams were assembled.
 AAB staff and elite athletes connected with student-athletes directly in delivering a compelling presentation regarding the negative consequences of bullying and ways in which student-athletes can use their influence in positive ways.